proxmox/ceph/ceph/src/spdk/doc/applications.md

 ending with `RUNTIME`.

-If the `--wait-for-rpc` parameter is provided SPDK will pause just before starting subsystem initialization.
+If the `--wait-for-rpc` parameter is provided SPDK will pause just before starting framework initialization.
 This state is called `STARTUP`.
-The JSON RPC server is ready but only a small subsystem of commands are available to set up initialization parameters.
+The JSON RPC server is ready but only a small subset of commands are available to set up initialization parameters.
 Those parameters can't be changed after the SPDK application enters `RUNTIME` state.
-When the client finishes configuring the SPDK subsystems it needs to issue the @ref rpc_start_subsystem_init RPC command to begin the initialization process.
-After `rpc_start_subsystem_init` returns `true` SPDK will enter the `RUNTIME` state and the list of available commands becomes much larger.
+When the client finishes configuring the SPDK subsystems it needs to issue the @ref rpc_framework_start_init RPC command to begin the initialization process.
+After `rpc_framework_start_init` returns `true` SPDK will enter the `RUNTIME` state and the list of available commands becomes much larger.